-Protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for many SGCN including amphibians, birds, fish, mussels, dragonflies and damselflies and plant species.
-Direct stresses to priority species include illegal collection, road mortality and disease among Eastern Box Turtles, and disease along with collection for fishing bait for priority salamander species.
+Protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for many SGCN including birds, fish, mussels, dragonflies and damselflies and plant species.
+Direct stresses to priority species include illegal collection and persecution of Mud Puppies and Eastern Hellbenders, and illegal collection, road mortality and disease among Eastern Box Turtles.

 Map 11 shows stream impairments, along with biodiversity.
-The Bluestone River is impaired by fecal bacteria, iron, selenium, PCBs and biological impairments.
-Indian Creek and several of its tributaries suffer from fecal/bacteria, biological and iron impairments (WVDEP, 2016).
-Many of these impaired streams nonetheless support high biodiversity and provide habitat for priority species.
+The Cheat River is impaired by methyl mercury and iron, and many of its tributaries are impaired by iron, pH, aluminum, fecal bacteria, or suffer biological impairment (WVDEP, 2016).
+Many of these impaired streams nonetheless host concentrations of biodiversity and provide habitat for mussels and other priority species.
 Improving water quality in these impaired streams is an important conservation action, especially where priority SGCN are present.
-A listing of impaired streams in this CFA is included in Appendix 5.
+Appendix 4 provides a listing of stream impairments.